dwyl/learn-tailwind/README.md

 Learning **`Tailwind`**
 will not mean
 you don't need to learn/understand `CSS`.
-But it will make it easier.
+But it will make it
+**a _lot_ easier**.

 > We think the infamy of `CSS` is unjustified.
-Like learning how to [juggle](https://en.wikipedia.org/wiki/Juggling), you will get hit in the face by a few stray objects$$ in your quest to learn `CSS`.
+Like learning how to [juggle](https://en.wikipedia.org/wiki/Juggling), you will get hit in the face by a few stray objects in your quest to learn `CSS`.
 If you invest the time
 to learn `CSS` from first principals, you will have the skills to avoid the frustration.
 > As with most things,
-it's usually just a matter of taking the time to learn/understand how things work.
+it's usually just a matter of _making_ the time to learn/understand it.